Cora Schumacher: Early life

+Career

+In May 2001, nude photographs of Schumacher that were taken by Jens Brüggemann for an unpublished book were published in the German tabloid press.
+She later featured on the cover of the German edition of GQ on its October 2003 issue.

 Schumacher began her racing career by entering the Mini Challenge Deutschland in 2004.
 She completed her first two races in 22nd and 18th positions.
 After the rounds, Schumacher temporarily stood down from driving duties to care for her husband Ralf Schumacher, who sustained two fractures to his thoracic vertebrae in a heavy accident at the 2004 United States Grand Prix.
 She returned to the cockpit soon after, finishing the season 27th in the points standings.
 Schumacher continued to complete in the Mini Challenge Deutschland in 2005; her performance diminished, finishing 34th in the Drivers' Championship.
 That same year, she was a co-host of the music chart television series Top of the Pops, and she was featured on the German edition of Maxim in September.

 For the 2006 season, Schumacher moved to participating in the SEAT León Supercopa.
 According to the German media, the contract she signed to compete in the championship made her the country's fourth-highest paid driver.
 Due to periostitis on the back that caused Schumacher to feel pain under braking, she was limited to two races, and her car was driven by the television presenter Christina Surer.
-In 2006, she was the German voice dub for the characters Mia and Tia in the computer animated film Cars.
+In 2006, she was the German voice dub for the characters Mia and Tia in the animated film Cars.

 She spent the next four years out of competitive motor racing.
 Schumacher undertook television work for the Deutsche Tourenwagen Masters, and portrayed the rally driver Carina Schuster in three episodes of the Das Erste soap opera Marienhof in April 2009.
 She returned to motorsport when she joined the Lechner Racing School team for the second half of the Mini Challenge Deutschland series in 2010.
 Schumacher tested at the Hockenheimring to reacquaint herself with driving.
 In 2011, she continued to race in the Mini Challenge, this time with the Piro Sports team after she was contacted by driver Franjo Kovac, finishing a career-high 14th in the final drivers' championship standings.
 That year, she made her debut in endurance racing, partnering Kovac, Martin Tschornia, Rainald Mattes and Christian Leutheuser in a Besaplast Racing Team 2-entered No. 35 BMW Mini Cooper S, finishing second in the A2 class and 30th overall.